Conestoga College: John Tibbits international student controversy

 In March 2024, it was reported the college was expected to lose over half of its current international students.
-In April college staff, faculty and students went public with concerns citing a lack of fundamental skills among those admitted and students who struggle to make ends meet while the college posted a surplus of over $100 million in 2022-23.
-In August of 2024 Conestoga defended running a 2023-24 surplus of over a quarter billion dollars.
+In April college staff, faculty and students went public with concerns citing a lack of fundamental skills among those admitted and students who struggle to make ends meet while the college posted a surplus of over $100 million in 2022–23.
+In August 2024 Conestoga defended running a 2023-24 surplus of over a quarter billion dollars.
 Prime Minister Justin Trudeau criticized colleges of profiting from high enrolment of foreign students in November, Conestoga declined to respond to his comments.
-Immigration Minister Marc Miller called out Conestoga saying that making $100 million dollar surplus "isn't the vocation of a college.
+Immigration Minister Marc Miller called out Conestoga saying that making $100 million surplus "isn't the vocation of a college".
 In December it was reported that 550 Conestoga students had made asylum claims.
 Canadian colleges working with recruiting entities in India processing tens of thousands of student visas have been implicated in human trafficking by Indian authorities.
-Conestoga paid $20 million in commissions to international recruitment agencies in 2019-20.
+Conestoga paid $20 million in commissions to international recruitment agencies in 2019–20.

 2025 marked a decline in enrolment leading to an announcement of significant staff layoffs.
 On the same day these layoffs were announced, a 30% salary increase to nearly $640,000 for president John Tibbets was announced.
-Further layoffs were announced during orientation week,as well as last minute program cuts.
+Further layoffs were announced during orientation week, as well as last minute program cuts.

+John Tibbits announced his retirement on 14 January 2026.

+In May 2026, the Ontario government college removed the college's board of governors, replacing it with a single administrator, Linda Franklin, a former CEO of Colleges Ontario.

+In July 2026, the college's reported a $32.8 million operating deficit for the financial year ending March 31, 2026 as tuition revenue fell by 57%.
+The two prior years had seen surpluses of $121 and $252 million.